 Of course, there are always exceptions to the rule.

 Though frequent bowel movements aren’t a sign of pregnancy, some people might be more prone to diarrhea during early pregnancy.

 If you already suffer from IBS, for example, the sex hormone changes in pregnancy affect the gut-brain axis and change the intestinal mucosa, exacerbating existing gastrointestinal issues.

 And, of course, the two-week wait can come with extra nervousness and stress, which for some people, can lead to stomach issues.

 Plus, once you get that positive result, the literal “oh sh*t” realization that your world is about to be turned upside-down can be enough to have you running to the toilet.

-It’s not common, but it’s also not usually something to worry about.
+It’s not common in early pregnancy, but it’s also not usually something to worry about.

 Just before going into labor, some mamas report experiencing frequent loose bowel movements, which is often attributed to a sudden shift in hormones preparing for birth and urging your pelvic floor muscles to relax.